Skip to main content

 await promises()

-window.status = 'ready'
+window.globalVar = 'ready'

 curl \

---request POST 'http://localhost:3000/forms/chromium/convert/url' \
+--request POST http://localhost:3000/forms/chromium/convert/url \

---form 'url="https://my.url"' \
+--form url=https://my.url \

---form 'waitForExpression="window.status === '\''ready'\''"' \
+--form 'waitForExpression=window.status === '\''ready'\''' \

 -o my.pdf